eclipse-tractusx/tractus-x-release/README.md

 # Eclipse Tractus-X

 This is the central [Eclipse Tractus-X](https://projects.eclipse.org/projects/automotive.tractusx) release repository.
-As Eclipse Tractus-X contains multiply components / products (mandatory, optional, decentralized), this repository reflects the unified official release of the Eclipse Tractus-X distribution.
+As Eclipse Tractus-X contains multiply components / products, this repository reflects the unified official release of the Eclipse Tractus-X distribution.

 ## Minimum requirement